2003scape/rscsundae/doc/features.md

 - [ ] Protocol: 201
 - [x] Protocol: 204
 - [ ] Five minute movement timer (should be optional)
-- [ ] "Your X ability has returned to normal" message

 ### Known engine bugs